awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 For more information, see [Granting Permissions to Create and Manage Active Directory Computer Objects](#active-directory-permissions)\.

-## Managing AppStream 2\.0 Computer Objects in the Active Directory<a name="active-directory-identify-objects"></a>
+## Managing AppStream 2\.0 Computer Objects in Active Directory<a name="active-directory-identify-objects"></a>

-AppStream 2\.0 does not delete computer objects from your Active Directory\.
+AppStream 2\.0 does not delete computer objects from Active Directory\.
 These computer objects can be easily identified in your directory\.
-Each computer object in the directory is created with the Description attribute specifying a fleet or an image builder instance and the name\.
+Each computer object in the directory is created with the `Description` attribute, which specifies a fleet or an image builder instance and the name\.

 **Computer Object Description Examples**